A Mother’s Modus Operandi: “Bloom Where You Are Planted.”

 I’m a mother, too.
 And I am the mother of a daughter.
 To be exact I am the mother to FIVE daughters.
 You heard that right.
 FIVE.
 No boys in the bunch.
 And I had no sisters.
 Only four brothers.
 (I learned how to throw a mean football, but couldn’t lace together a bow for the life of me.
 God has a sense of humor to be sure.)
 My girls are all adults now.
 What have I passed on to them?

 A mother’s words and a mother’s modus operandi are very powerful.
-They are passed down whether we acknowledge it or not.
+They are passed down whether we realize it or not.
 We’re doing it all the time.
 My mom passed on other lessons to me as as well—both in word and in deed.
-Here are a few more:
+Here are a few classics:

 You’ve, no doubt heard these yourself and seen someone model them.
 They date my mom, don’t they?
 I’m sure you have a list of your own, from your own parentals.